Broader Impacts / Education and Outreach

 What are Broader Impacts?

 Intellectual merit and broader impacts are the two merit review criteria that NSF uses to evaluate all proposals.
-NSF's merit review principles and criteria are described in the NSF Proposal Award Policies and Procedures Guide (PAPPG, Chapter III.1).
+NSF's merit review principles, criteria, and process are described on NSF's Merit Review page and FAQs on Merit Review.

-- activities directly related to specific research projects, or
+- activities directly related to specific research projects;

 Merit Review of Broader Impacts